Table of Contents

 Use a password manager.
-You have one password to remember to access the manager, then all logins are secure within this program.
-I use a little freeware program KeePass.
-Between all of my personal accounts and clients.
+You have one password to remember to access the manager, and then all logins are secure within this program.
+I use a little freeware program KeePass to mange passwords all of my personal accounts and clients.
 I have over 1,000 logins stored in this program.
 All safe.
 All different (all of mine at least).

 Password Security Tip 4

-Here’s an example of what a password I may use would look like: N#[email protected]//]U5eATzbtB
+Here’s an example of what a password I may use would look like: N#VRkeN@*L]U5eATzbtB

 It’s a mix of 20 characters; upper and lower case letters, numbers and symbols.
-No names, dictionary words… You should do the same.
+There are no names or dictionary words.
+You should do the same.

 Another great thing about the password manager I mentioned is that you can copy the password without viewing it and paste it into a web form.
-10 – 15 seconds after you copy its is automatically erased from clipboard memory.
+10 – 15 seconds after you copy it, it is erased from your clip board.